“Fuck you!” – that’s the latest message I received from a troll online. Because they’re offended by my opinion that has nothing to do with them.

 But now you can type some bullshit into a keyboard and bully people all day to make yourself feel better about your existence.

 So why the hate?
 Why do trolls go out of their way to make you feel like shit and ruin your day?
+And what life lessons can trolls actually teach you?

 1. It’s easy to give up on yourself

-Back when I made music as a hobby, I had “trolls” tell me I’ll never get on radio because I’m worthless and my music is shit.
+Back when I made music as a hobby, I had “trolls” tell me I’ll never get on the radio because I’m worthless and my music is shit.

-Back in school I had a fat teacher, who was easily over 20 stone, tell me I had no future and I’ll be nothing more than a “garbage” man.
+Back in school, I had a fat teacher, who was easily over 20 stone, tell me I had no future and I’ll be nothing more than a “garbage” man.

 This man was an art teacher who’d clearly given up on his own goals and dreams of becoming something.